sveltejs/svelte/site/content/docs/01-getting-started/01-introduction.md

 The Svelte team maintains a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and there are integrations with various other [editors](https://sveltesociety.dev/tools#editor-support) and tools as well.

 If you're having trouble, get help on [Discord](https://svelte.dev/chat) or [StackOverflow](https://stackoverflow.com/questions/tagged/svelte).

+## Differences from SvelteKit

+Svelte renders UI components.
+You can compose these components and render an entire page with just Svelte, but you need more than just Svelte to write an entire app.

+SvelteKit provides basic functionality like a [router](https://kit.svelte.dev/glossary#routing) — which updates the UI when a link is clicked — and [server-side rendering (SSR)](https://kit.svelte.dev/glossary#ssr).
+But beyond that, building an app with all the modern best practices is fiendishly complicated.
+Those practices include [build optimizations](https://vitejs.dev/guide/features.html#build-optimizations), so that you load only the minimal required code; [offline support](https://kit.svelte.devservice-workers); [preloading](https://kit.svelte.dev/link-options#data-sveltekit-preload-data) pages before the user initiates navigation; [configurable rendering](https://kit.svelte.dev/page-options) that allows you to render different parts of your app on the server with [SSR](https://kit.svelte.dev/glossary#ssr), in the browser [client-side rendering](https://kit.svelte.dev/glossary#csr), or at build-time with [prerendering](https://kit.svelte.dev/glossary#prerendering); and many other things.
+SvelteKit does all the boring stuff for you so that you can get on with the creative part.

+It reflects changes to your code in the browser instantly to provide a lightning-fast and feature-rich development experience by leveraging [Vite](https://vitejs.dev/) with a [Svelte plugin](https://github.com/sveltejs/vite-plugin-svelte) to do [Hot Module Replacement (HMR)](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#hot).